Blubberbrumm/Techlabs-ds-2/README.md

       -    -> use machine learning algorithm for input
       -   randomforestclassifier  (sklearn, unter scikit-learn)
    - understand linear regression and decision tree to get better understanding of more evolved algorithms

+   14.08.2024:
+   - Source data in Repo
+   - Other folder to merge Data
+   - different branches for each task (ex. cleanup data, get new folder called clean data).
+After finished merge to show others what it looks like
+   -